Ozias Leduc: Works

+During his career, he decorated more than 30 churches and chapels in Quebec, Nova Scotia and the Eastern United States.
+These included St Ninian's Cathedral in Antigonish (1902-1903), the churches of Saint Romuald in Farnham (1905), Saint-Enfant-Jésus du Mile-End in Montreal (1917-1919), the chapel of the bishopric of Sherbrooke (1922-1932), the baptistery of the Notre-Dame Basilica of Montreal (1927-1928), and the church of the Holy Guardian Angels in Lachine (1930-1931).

 He is best known for his work decorating the Notre-Dame-de-la-Présentation church in Shawinigan South, Quebec, a project which took him thirteen years, until his death.
 The work was completed by his assistant, Gabrielle Messier.
 Notre-Dame-de-la-Présentation church was designated a National Historic Site in 2004 and a federal marker reflecting that status was erected at the church in 2005.

 Recognition

 On May 20, 1988, Canada Post issued 'The Young Reader, Ozias Leduc, 1894' in the Masterpieces of Canadian art series.
 The stamp was designed by Pierre-Yves Pelletier based on a painting The Young Student (1894) by Ozias Leduc in the National Gallery of Canada, Ottawa, Ontario.
 The painting shows the Ozias Leduc's younger brother, concentrating on a picture book, pencil in hand.
 The 50¢ stamps are perforated 13 X 13.5 and were printed by British American Bank Note Company.

 Leduc was named a National Historic Person on January 12, 2018.
-There are streets named after him in Shawinigan-Sud and Drummondville, a park in Lévis and a secondary school in Mont-Saint-Hilaire.
+There are streets named after him in Shawinigan-Sud, Drummondville and Rivière-des-Prairies, a park in Lévis and a secondary school in Mont-Saint-Hilaire.